 After the bridge, the views become slightly more industrial.
 We could see the huge cranes and ships in the ports, as well as what looked like a mini mountain of bright yellow sulphur-powder shining in the sun.
 It is a little strange to see so much industry right in front of mountains and gorgeous scenery.
 I suppose in Vancouver where it is pretty in every direction, you have to spoil one view with factories and ports.
-You just don’t notice these areas around central London as most of the heavy Industry has been pushed out into Kent.

 We saw the replica of the Empress of Japan’s dragon figurehead.
 This is from an English ship, built in 1891 that managed to go between the UK and Canada 315 times before she was scrapped in the 1920s.
 You can read more about this cool-sounding, speedy ship, and how this figurehead was rescued here.